kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 * top 8
 * water 5

 Not all words are counted.
-You might be wondering if that means our count is off for some words.
+You might be wondering if that means our count is wrong for some words.
 Since a hash function is deterministic (gives the same output with consistent input), a word will either _always_ or _never_ pass through the filter - until we load a new filter.
 {: .notice--warning}

 In a production application, we would check for inclusion in our list of words before printing results (probably at the Reducer level).
 I skipped that step here so we could see what it really means to have a false positive rate.
 In the end, the filter reduced timing by 0.5 seconds or 13%.
-It's not a huge improvement, but then again it didn't take much effort to implement...
+It's not a huge improvement, but then again it didn't take much effort to implement.

-Because our set of words is so small, we'd be better off using a traditional set and having zero probability of false positives.
-The difference in memory usage would be negligible and our output would only included the words of interest.
+Because our list of words is so small, we'd be better off using a traditional set and having zero probability of false positives.
+The difference in memory usage would be negligible and our output would only include the words of interest.
 Coding it up would also be simpler with a built-in set.